austinmama/customer-portal/pay-invoice.md

 ## Making a one-time payment
 {: #cp-one-payment}

 You can make one-time payments by using either a PayPal account or a major credit card and you can make payments for either a full or partial balance.
 One-time payment details aren't recorded for future use and don't modify current monthly payment methods for the account.
+Prepaid debit cards aren't an accepted payment method.

 1. Go to the Make A One Time Payment page in the customer portal.
  * From the menu: Go to **Account** > **Make a Payment**.